Djsmk123/flutter_forward_2023/readme.md

 ## Talks

 - Day 1: Introduction to Flutter
-- Day 2: Dart Basics and Flutter Xylophone
+- Day 2: Dart Basics
-- Day 3: Donation for Tommorow(Flutter and Firebase App) Part 1
+- Day 3: Flutter Meme Xylophone
-- Day 4: Donation for Tommorow(Flutter and Firebase App) Part 2
+- Day 4: Flutter Chat App

 > Flutter Forward Extended is a 4-day event.
 Each day, we will be releasing a new talk.
 Stay tuned!